For urgent consular assistance call

 Australian currency, credit cards and traveller's cheques aren't accepted.

-ATMs are usually not available.
+ATMs aren't usually available.

-Landmines are a danger throughout Somalia.
+Landmines and unexploded ordnance are a danger throughout Somalia.

 Road travel in Somalia is dangerous.